Reclaimed stone signs

 I searched for a suitable signwriting enamel which would withstand the elements.
 In addition, the paint had to flow easily and cover solid – preferably in one coat.

-Equally, the golf course signs had to be legible.
 The porous surfaces would affect the sharpness of the painted edges.
 If the paint was too thin, it would risk seeping into the pores.

-I sourced a signwriting paint from Ronan, an American paint manufacturer.
+I sourced a signwriting paint from Ronan – an American paint manufacturer.
 Keen to try the paint on the surfaces, I arranged to visit the golf course to paint a sample of the signs.

 Both Stuart and Brian, the head greenkeeper were satisfied with the appearance.
 Brian planned to arrange the stones over the forthcoming weeks.
 I scheduled to return as soon as the weather became drier and warmer.